Kong/docs.konghq.com/app/gateway-oss/2.4.x/proxy.md

 To prevent trivial Route match bypass, the incoming request URI from client is always normalized according to [RFC 3986](https://tools.ietf.org/html/rfc3986) before router matching occurs.
-Specifically, the following normalization techniques are used for incoming request URIs which are selected because they generally do not change semantics of the request URI:
+Specifically, the following normalization techniques are used for incoming request URIs, which are selected because they generally do not change semantics of the request URI:

 1. Percent-encoded triplets will be converted to uppercase. e.g. `/foo%3a` will become `/foo%3A`.